telus/tds-core/src/components/NotificationNew/Notification.md

 </Notification>
 ```

-### Success
+#### Success

-Used for successful transactional messages.
-Text is bolded to show importance.
+Use the `success` variant to provide feedback of a successful transaction. **The message will include an icon and will
+appear bold to indicate its importance.**

 ```
 <Notification variant="success">